-This harp, or clarsach, may have been made in the West Highlands in the 15th century.
+This harp, or clarsach, may have been made in the West Highlands in the 14th and 15th centuries.
 The woodwork is richly decorated with scroll-work and carvings of animals.

 The West Highlands region